falocas/workshops/content/english/java-basics/activity-1.md

 #### I got an error!

-     Main.java:4: error: reached end of file while parsing If you get an error like this such as, it is posible that you forgot to escape chararcters such as `"` and `\`.
+     Main.java:4: error: reached end of file while parsing If you get an error like this such as, it is possible that you forgot to escape characters such as `"` and `\`.

-Revisit the thrid tip above to see how to escape characters in a print statement!
+Revisit the third tip above to see how to escape characters in a `print` statement!
 {{% /notice %}}

 ### 3. Make a Comment